Shariq2003/ItsShariq/README.md

 <i>&nbsp; Work with Optimism, Hope for the Best!</i><br><br>

 👋 Greetings!
 It's great to have you here.
-I'm Shariq, an upcoming enthusiastic Software Engineer hailing from India..
+I'm Shariq, an enthusiastic Software Engineer hailing from India..

-🎓 &nbsp; I'm pursuing Bachelor of Technology with a degree in Computer Science.
+🎓 &nbsp; I have persuade Bachelor of Technology with a degree in Computer Science.

-🔥 &nbsp; With an impressive following of 1k+ on [Linkedin](https://www.linkedin.com/in/shariq-sd).
+🔥 &nbsp; With an impressive following of 1.25k+ on [Linkedin](https://www.linkedin.com/in/shariq-sd).

 🔖 &nbsp; I am busy in DSA, CP and Developement on use cases across various industries and technologies.